-Any student who is identified as a registered sex offender is required to register in person with the Associate Dean of Student Services within 3 days of their successful enrollment at Moody Theological Seminary- Michigan.
+Any student who is identified as a registered sex offender (as defined by the Illinois State Law 730 ILCS 150) is required to register in person with the Office of Public Safety within 3 days of their successful enrollment at Moody Theological Seminary.
 The registration process and requirements necessitated by registration will be distributed to the student by the Office of Public Safety.
 Failure to comply with this process will be cause for immediate withdrawal of the student.